SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    to use them outside a class or a struct.

 Methods on classes have one important difference from functions.
-The parameter names in functions are only used within the function, but parameters in methods are also used when you call the method.
+Parameter names in functions are used only within the function, but parameters names in methods are also used when you call the method.
 By default, a method has the same name for its parameters when you call it and within the method itself.
 You can specify a second name, which is used inside the method.